ManagedKube/kubernetes-ops/terraform-modules/aws/mongodb-atlas-alerts/README.md

 set those alerts with default notification without going into each one and setting it.

+## var.default_alerts
+The default alerts are the set of alerts that Mongo Atlas provides to your project when you create it.
+These are basic standard alerts applicable to any installation

 ## Creating a Mongo Atlas API key

 https://www.mongodb.com/docs/atlas/configure-api-access/#create-an-api-key-for-a-project